alexisvl/phonopreamp/README.md

 This repository includes a Revision B, which I have not yet actually built.
 See the [changelog] for more information.

+## Gerbers

+Gerbers currently don't exist in this repository.
+Recent KiCad builds have had a bug with Gerber export that bit me when I was having this board made and I don't want to go posting files until I'm more confident.
+Generate yourself, at your own risk.

 [Elliott Sound Products]: http://sound-au.com/project06.htm
 [Schematic]: ../master/phonopreamp.pdf
 [LICENSE]: ../master/COPYING